PFBregon/PFBregon/README.md

 ## 🚀 About me

-* 📸 I studied Photography and History of Arts 🖼️🎨.
+* 📸 I studied Photography and History of Art 🖼️🎨.
-* 🗞️ I worked so many years as a photojournalist and when I retrained to find a new job, I started working as a social media and e-commerce manager.
+* 🗞️ I worked for many years as a photojournalist and when I reivented myself for a new career, I started working as a social media and e-commerce manager.
 I loved it too.
-* 💾 I love computers since I was a Kid.
-The first time that I used a PC with 9 years old, it used 5¼ disk and MS-DOS yet 😱.
+* 💾 I've loved computers since I was a Kid.
+The first time I used a PC, I was 9 years old, it had a 5¼-inch floppy disk drive and MS-DOS yet 😱.
 Windows 95 and 3½ too...
+(Old, but not too old)
-* 💻 Now I'm trying to learn all kind of new things (for me) in a Full Stack Development Bootcamp with Factoria F5 (1100 hours).
-It would be fantastic to apply all this in a culture project or maybe in a marketing project too, now that I'm learning how we could do so many new cool things.
+* 💻 Now I'm learning all kind of new things (for me) in a Full Stack Development Bootcamp at Factoria F5 (1100 hours).
+It would be amazing to apply all this knowledge in a cultural or marketing marketing project too, now that I'm discoviring so many exciting posibilities.

 ## 📚 Languages and Tools